Changissnz/nu_merchant_principal/README.md

 $G^{config_A}_{T_{?}}(F,u,U_v,U_s) \rightarrow \Delta(u_i.rules_p),\Delta(q(u_i)); u_i \texttt{ a unit of the alliance}.$

-In this expression, the function $G^{config_A}$ is based on the configuration of the alliance $A$, and a specific task $T_{?}$.
-It takes as input the "alliance" factor $F$, a unit $u$ belonging to $A$, the set of units $U_v$ with prohibition rules violated by the expected demand of $u$, and the set of units $U_s$ with prohibition rules satisfied by $u$.
+In this expression, the function $G^{config_A}$ is based on the configuration of the alliance $A$ at some point in its existence, and a specific task $T_{?}$.
+It takes as input the "alliance" factor $F$, a unit
+$u$ belonging to $A$, the set of units $U_v$ with prohibition rules violated by the expected demand of
+$u$, and the set of units $U_s$ with prohibition rules satisfied by $u$.
 The function outputs specific changes for each unit's prohibition rule on task $T_{?}$.
 These changes are applied onto each of the units.
-Another set of changes by $q(*)$, taken to mean the qualities and quantities of the unit
-$*$ outside of prohibition rules but still subject to change due to the adjustments in the prohibition rules, is also applied onto the units.
+Another set of changes by $q(*)$, taken to mean the qualities and quantities of the unit $*$ outside of prohibition rules but still subject to change due to the adjustments in the prohibition rules, is also applied onto the units.
 Expression $G^{config_A}_{T_{?}}$ is a corrective mechanism, left open-ended on the question of what $\Delta$ is with regards to prohibition rules and qualities/quantities belonging to each member of the alliance.
-Some terms of categorical nature can be used to speculate on what $\Delta$ is.
-Changing behavior and expectations (prohibition rules, in this context) between members of a group, such as an alliance, are <ins>comparative-corrective processes</ins>, maybe
+Some terms of categorical nature can be used to speculate on what
-<ins>forced-learning processes</ins> in cases where
-there is a disproportionate amount of dissatisfaction from one or more of the units involved, so much that there are hidden desires if not explicit calls for separation from the group.
+$\Delta$ is.
+Changing behavior and expectations (prohibition rules, in this context) between members of a group, such as an alliance, are <ins>comparative-corrective processes</ins>, maybe <ins>forced-learning processes</ins> in cases where there is a disproportionate amount of dissatisfaction from one or more of the units involved, so much that there are hidden desires if not explicit calls for separation from the group.
 Notice how the term "group" was used very synonymously with the word "alliance".
 The interchangeability between these terms is to express how "alliances" with great fluxes in their unity could safely be called "groups" instead.

 ![image info](./images/ssa2_two.PNG)